 Consideration should be given to discontinuing treatment in patients who have shown no response up to 28 weeks of treatment.

+Adults

 Crohn’s Disease and Ulcerative Colitis

 In the treatment regimen, the first dose of STELARA is administered intravenously.
 For the posology of the intravenous dosing regimen, see section 4.2 of the STELARA 130 mg Concentrate for solution for infusion SmPC.